liupei991227/Engineering_of_ML_systems_2024/pre-materials/docs/Q&A.md

-# Possible questions
+# Common Q&A

 ## Creating a virtual machine from the provided OVA file
 1. I'm using Mac M1 and can't import the OVA file -> You will need to create a virtual machine from scratch using the Ubuntu 22.04 image.
 See the instructions [here](./building_local_vm.md).
-Alternatively, you can do the setup locally (i.e., in your host system) by following [this instructions](./preparation_without_vm.md)
+Alternatively, you can do the setup locally (i.e., in your host system) by following [this instructions](./preparation_without_vm.md).

 1. I get error code "NS_ERROR_INVALID_ARG (0x8007057)" when importing the OVA file -> Please check the following things:
 - Is your downloaded OVA file complete?
 A complete ova file should be ~14.4GB.